mathisbot/opengl-fps/README.md

 ## Product
 <a name="product"></a>

-This section organizes the development process, defining a minimum product and a roadmap for additions.
+This section organizes the development process, defining a minimal viable product and a roadmap for development.

 ### MVP
 <a name="mvp"></a>